-• The member, or provider/agent on behalf of a member, may request a P2P within 10 business days from the notification of a medical necessity denial.
+- The member, or provider/agent on behalf of a member, may request a P2P within 10 business days from the notification of a medical necessity denial. - For cases involving an initial determination or a concurrent review determination, a provider, acting on behalf of a member, must submit the member's written consent in order to be eligible to participate in a P2P discussion. - Requests for P2Ps will occur within 1 business day of the receipt of the request. - If the P2P discussion is not completed within the specified time frame, the formal appeal process will need to be followed. - We will not complete P2P discussions on retrospective-eligible, post-discharge hospitalizations.
+For retrospective-eligible, post-discharge adverse determinations, follow the formal appeal process.

-- A provider, acting on behalf of a member, must submit the member's written consent in order to be eligible to participate in a P2P discussion concerning a prospective service (proposed admission, procedure, or service not yet rendered).
-Consent of the member who received a service is not required for a provider to act regarding a concurrent or post-service denial. - Requests for P2Ps will be handled within one working day of the request. - If the P2P discussion is not completed within the specified time frame, the formal appeal process will need to be followed. - We will not complete P2P discussions on retrospective-eligible, postdischarge hospitalizations.
-For retrospective-eligible, postdischarge adverse determinations, follow the formal appeal process. - Informal reconsiderations do not extend the thirty (30) calendar day required timeframe for a notice of appeal resolution.
+• Informal reconsiderations do not extend the thirty (30) calendar day required timeframe for a notice of appeal resolution.